Business Negotiations in Japan

-A discovery from my 1980s consulting and training work in Japan, was that Westerners in business meetings with Japanese were generally more ill at ease, uncomfortable and awkward than were the Japanese.
-This went so much against the stereotypes that both Westerners and Japanese businesspeople shared.
-The Japanese were seen as shy violets, Westerners as sociable and extroverted.
+I discovered many things from my 1980s consulting and training work in Japan.
+One of them was that Westerners in business meetings with Japanese were generally more ill at ease, uncomfortable, and awkward than were the Japanese.
+This went so much against the stereotypes that both Westerners and Japanese business people shared.
+People generally viewed the Japanese as shy violets; Westerners as sociable and extroverted.

 My research about businesspeople, however, was confirmed again and again.
 This was especially true in business negotiations.
 People in Japan may have been shyer, but they were also more composed.
 The contrary was that Westerners (both Australians and Americans) were both less shy and less composed.

 Participants in negotiation training seminars appreciated discovering this about themselves or other people.
 It gave Westerners, in particular, an important task to work at.
 That’s being composed when communicating with poker-faced, seemingly humorless, Japanese.

 In response to my clients’ requests, I developed a “Communication and Consulting Skills Inventory” (CCSI).
 This inventory used these questions to pinpoint the strengths and weaknesses of Japanese and Westerners who were account managers in Japan.
 In Japan, an account manager is usually someone responsible for handling all aspects of the business relationship with a customer.
 The role involves:

 - The development and management of joint projects.

 - Ensuring the processing of work in progress goes to plan.